-This whole study, all three parts, was launched by the career of the current Standardbred super star: Foiled Again, and as of 12/9/2018 he has won 108 races!
+This whole study, all three parts, was launched by the career of the current Standardbred super star: Foiled Again, and as his career came to close in 12/31/2018 his mind boggling total of wins is 109 races!
 He is due to retire on 12/31, Standardbreds have a mandatory retirement at age 15.
-When I began and as I progressed I had no idea what I would find and truly I have been surprised by where this has led.
+When I began, and as I progressed, I had no idea what I would find and truly I have been surprised by where this study has led.
 I knew the Standardbred was a very sound breed especially when compared with other sport breeds, but now I understand more of the 'why'.
 This study is about soundness and durability in the sport horse, in this case as demonstrated by the racehorse breeds, which are an essential portion of sport horse breeding.
 Naturally because these three breeds are the best racing horses in the world, then the results reflect an overall athleticism with speed and stamina evident as well as the resiliency.

 So what can we learn from this group of studies?
 All three breeds have common Thoroughbred bloodlines, and we can see that critical mass , especially in Herod and Partner seems to provide the sound and durable base coming from that gene pool.
 And it is apparent that the more recent common Thoroughbred lines like Birdcatcher, Sir Archy, Lexington RH, Glencoe etc all have refocused the background power, and then their more recent descendants of worth did also.
 So we can see concentration of the better genetics is a given for success!